The challenges of waiting for child care

 Six months before her son was born, Maria came to Children’s Council.
 She says, “I loved the facilities at Children’s Council right away, it was very child-friendly and everyone made me feel welcome.
 But I learned that securing child care was going to be as much of a challenge as finding affordable housing.”

-“I wanted to go back to school after the baby was born, but there are not enough child care providers, especially for infants, and the waiting lists are long.”
+“I wanted to go back to school after my baby was born, but there are not enough child care providers, especially for infants, and the waiting lists are long.”
 Maria was still on the wait list for child care when her son was born.

 With the help of Children’s Council she received a voucher to help cover child care costs.
-But, she says, “The voucher was not enough to cover the actual cost of care, so I started working part time at San Francisco Homeless Prenatal Program, helping families in the same situation as I was.”
+But, she says, “The voucher was not enough to cover the actual cost of care, so I started working part-time at San Francisco Homeless Prenatal Program, helping families in the same situation as I was.”

 For another six months, she anxiously remained on the wait list for full-time child care, while working part-time and taking classes.
 “I wanted to pull myself out of this situation, but I was really struggling.
 I needed time to work and study, and I was always worried about child care.”